Introduction:

 Conclusion:

 Vertigo can occur spontaneously to anyone.
-Vertigo or recurrent dizziness episodes drastically affect the abilities of a person to balance, concentrate and perform daily life activities.
-Mostly the symptoms of vertigo subside within a week.
-Symptoms of vertigo that persist more than weeks after the head injury or any other neurological lesions is a serious complication indicating structural or functional damage to the brainstem that needs to be reported to a doctor immediately.
+Vertigo or recurrent dizziness episodes drastically affect the ability of a person to balance, concentrate, and perform daily life activities.
+Mostly, the symptoms of vertigo subside within a week.
+Symptoms of vertigo that persist more than weeks after the head injury or any other neurological lesions are serious complications indicating structural or functional damage to the brainstem that needs to be reported to a doctor immediately.
 Early diagnosis and management of post-traumatic vertigo are crucial to prevent further complications and manage them effectively.